 - Alert — play the room’s alert sound to get the team’s attention.

-- Clear — clear the message box.
+- Clear — clear whatever the chosen displays are currently showing.

 Pair an alert with a hint